 - Check on Craigslist or NextDoor, supposedly there’s generally people selling passes (I’ve never tried this, do so at your own risk).

 Each pass generally grants you + 4 other people access into the employee store.
 From there, you are all able to shop for the discounted goods!

 That’s right, unlike other stricter employee stores (cough cough–Nike Employee Store), the Columbia Employee Store only requires one invitation for a total of 5 people.
 So if you have two invitations, you’ll be able to roll in with a group of 10 people.

 WELCOME TO THE COLUMBIA EMPLOYEE STORE: WHAT TO EXPECT

-Here’s a description of my most recent experience at the Columbia Employee Store–
+Here’s a trip report/review of my most recent experience at the Columbia Employee Store.

 Upon driving up to the Mountain Hardware Employee Store, we parked our car in a huge lot in a very industrial/warehouse-y area.
 Parking was extremely easy, despite it being an early Saturday afternoon.